provegard/ts-typecheck-vue/README.md

 ## Why does it exist?

-`ts-typecheck-vue` was born out of the following situation:

-I have a project that uses [Parcel](https://parceljs.org/) to build TypeScript code as well as Vue SFC files.
+Let's assume we have project that uses [Parcel](https://parceljs.org/) to build TypeScript code as well as Vue SFC files.
-Parcel performs no type checking when compiling TypeScript files, so I have a separate build step that invokes the TypeScript compiler (tsc) with `--noEmit`.
+Parcel performs no type checking when compiling TypeScript files, so we have to have a separate build step that invokes the TypeScript compiler (tsc) with `--noEmit`.

-To be able to to import a Vue component from an SFC file, I use the following shim (see for example [here](https://www.digitalocean.com/community/tutorials/vuejs-using-typescript-with-vue)):
+To be able to to import a Vue component from an SFC file, we use the following shim (see for example [here](https://www.digitalocean.com/community/tutorials/vuejs-using-typescript-with-vue)):

 ```typescript